Skip to main content

 Keeping It Professional at Work

-In work environments where boundaries are even more important:
+In work places, the boundaries can be even more important.

-1. Stay Professional: While it’s good to build relationships with coworkers, you don’t have to share everything about your life outside of work.
+1. Stay Professional: It's good to be friendly with people you work with, but you do not have to talk about every part of your life outside of work.

 Communicating Without Feeling Vulnerable